The Stock Scanner Dashboard Finally Looks Like a Real Trading Tool

 Three goals drove this iteration:

-- A quote widget that tells me everything about a ticker without alt-tabbing to four browser tabs.
+- A quote widget that tells me everything about a ticker without alt-tabbing to other tools.

 - Streaming HOD/LOD alerts so I stop missing breakouts while I’m looking at something else.